schnell18/schnell18.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-Feng (a.k.a Justin) is a seasoned software engineer, AI researcher, and tech lead with proven track records on building high-availability cloud-native micro-services and making AI run faster with less resource consumption with LLM quantization technologies.
+Feng Zhang (a.k.a Justin Zhang) is a seasoned software engineer, AI researcher, and tech lead with proven track records on building high-availability cloud-native micro-services and making AI run faster with less resource consumption with LLM quantization technologies.
 Feng graduated from